Published: February 01, 2016

 From “Avatar” to “Star Wars,” the concept of a terrestrial craft that can simply hover above the ground is commonly written into virtually every fictional action scene.
 However, as authors Mark Butkiewicz and Chris Malloy discuss in our feature article on a new futuristic hoverbike, such technology is no longer relegated to science fiction.
 And since this technology can be used with either an operator or autonomously, it holds great promise as a new mode of transportation.
 The convergence of the new disruptive technologies that make the hoverbike possible will likely one day usher in a revolution in transportation that will be as disruptive to the transportation industry as mobile phones have been to communication.

 In Greg Robinson’s article on digital technologies and rapid prototyping, he discusses how the current digital revolution, which is affecting almost every aspect of our lives, is also changing how we manufacture everyday items.
 Many of the changes, such as our latest mobile phones and the emergence of driverless cars, are popular examples.
 However, other changes that are much less visible are just as important and are having a profound impact on product development.
 In particular is the emergence and popularity of digital three-dimensional (3-D) technologies, such as computer-generated solid models and additive manufacturing (3-D printing) techniques, which have greatly expedited the preparation of prototypes.
 While subtractive manufacturing techniques, such as computer numerical control (CNC) milling and laser cutting, have made prototype generation faster and less expensive, advances in these technologies are not receiving as much recent attention as additive manufacturing.
 But improvements in both of these technology areas are providing the ability to produce multiple iterations of cost-effective prototypes, which in turn has facilitated the development of exquisitely optimized manufacturing designs.
-And the solid models that results from these designs are the beginnings of a “digital thread” that will provide an entire product’s life cycle from conception to design, manufacturing, and sustainment in a model-based engineering process that is increasingly being adopted by many DoD and related organizations.
+And the solid models that result from these designs are the beginnings of a “digital thread” that will provide an entire product’s life cycle from conception to design, manufacturing, and sustainment in a model-based engineering process that is increasingly being adopted by many DoD and related organizations.

 Advances in materials are not only being developed to invent new technologies; they are also being developed to help restore people as well.
 Jake Montez presents an account of a future wounded warrior as he discusses the emerging new technologies that are becoming available to save lives and restore human operability.
 Additionally, a companion article traces the fictional path of a future warrior’s combat injury and treatment, including how additional advances in medical technology will be used to repair recoverable injuries and replace limbs that are not recoverable.